How to Build a Scalable AI App Without Lovable or Other AI App Builders

 A pragmatic 2026 stack for shipping real products with native iOS and Android code, Vercel backend, Clerk auth, Supabase data, and direct model APIs.

-That is a big shift from the "write once, deploy everywhere" era.
-If you can ask an agent to implement the same feature in Swift and Kotlin in parallel, cross-platform abstraction is no longer the only path to speed.
+When I can ask an agent to build the same feature in Swift and Kotlin in parallel, I don't need a big cross-platform abstraction layer just to move fast.

-This is the stack I recommend if you want to move quickly now, without boxing yourself out of platform capabilities later.
+This is the stack I recommend when you want to ship quickly without cornering yourself later.

 With native: